-Less volatility for low price
+Less volatility for a low price

 The one thing we all dread is exposing our savings to high volatility -- one year we're up and doubling our money, while the next we're crashing through the bottom.
 But don't despair.
 Volatility can be measured, even for mutual funds.
 This is called beta.
 The beta of a mutual fund measures how volatile the fund is compared with its benchmark.
 For example, a beta of 1.0 shows that the fund moves in conjunction with its benchmark -- in which case, you'd better make sure that it's performing better than that benchmark.

 For an example, look at Vanguard Dividend Growth (VDIGX).
 Dividend-paying stocks are an excellent source of stable annual income, but individual stocks expose you to a much higher risk of losing your entire investment.
-With this fund, you have exposure to a diversified basket of dividend-paying stocks, including McDonald's
+With this fund, you have exposure to a diversified basket of dividend-paying stocks, including Carnival

 When looking at the managers of a mutual fund, it's always important to take note of how long they've been working there.
 It can also be enlightening to know whether those managers have enough confidence in the fund to invest in it themselves.
 You can find all of this information in a fund's prospectus and statement of additional information.

 But another important part of stability is how long management has been part of a fund's performance.
-The Dodge & Cox fund's managers have been on board an average of 13 years.
+The Dodge & Cox fund's managers have been on board an average of more than 13 years.
 That's long enough for any investor to be confident in the managers' ability to stay on track through economic cycles.

 Another relevant piece of information for mutual fund investors is whether a fund's managers "eat their own cooking."
 As Shannon Zimmerman, lead analyst for the Motley Fool Champion Funds newsletter, says, funds with high management ownership "tend to be among the most shareholder-friendly in the industry."
 For the Dodge & Cox Income Fund, all of the managers hold at least a small position in the fund, and most hold a significant stake.
 That makes me more confident in the fund.